isabella232/dynamic-media-classic.en-1/help/searching-assets.md

 <!-- Does not appear to be working anymore >[!NOTE]
 >
->Dynamic Media Classic tracks searches.
+>Adobe Dynamic Media Classic tracks searches.
 To run a search a second time, click **[!UICONTROL Search]** and choose the name of a search at the bottom of the Search menu. -->

 ## Conducting an advanced search {#conducting-an-advanced-search}